PCBU Responsibilities For Health & Safety

 Managing Risks For PCBUs

 The risk management process under the WHS Act begins with identifying and assessing workplace hazards to determine potential harm.
-Control measures are then implemented to eliminate or minimize these risks, ensuring ongoing review and adaptation to maintain effectiveness.
+Control measures are then implemented to eliminate or minimise these risks, ensuring ongoing review and adaptation to maintain effectiveness.

 PCBUs must ensure health and safety measures are “reasonably practicable” by considering risk likelihood, potential harm, available control methods, feasibility, and cost-effectiveness in implementing control measures.